ruslanskorb/RSKImageCropper/README.md

 ## DataSource

 `RSKImageCropViewControllerDataSource` provides three data source methods.
-The method `imageCropViewControllerCustomMaskRect:` asks the data source a custom rect for the mask.
-The method `imageCropViewControllerCustomMaskPath:` asks the data source a custom path for the mask.
-The method `imageCropViewControllerCustomMovementRect:` asks the data source a custom rect in which the image can be moved.
+The method `imageCropViewControllerCustomMaskRect:` asks the data source for a custom rect for the mask.
+The method `imageCropViewControllerCustomMaskPath:` asks the data source for a custom path for the mask.
+The method `imageCropViewControllerCustomMovementRect:` asks the data source for a custom rect in which the image can be moved.
 To use them, implement the data source in your view controller.

 ```objective-c
 @interface ViewController () <RSKImageCropViewControllerDataSource>